 RISE Community of Practice

-In RISE's Community of Practice, a diverse group of practitioners and organisations seeking to improve education systems come together to share and discuss their experiences.
+In RISE's Community of Practice, a diverse group of practitioners and organisations seeking to improve education systems come together to share lessons and discuss their experiences driving learning improvements.

 What is the RISE Community of Practice?

-The RISE Community of Practice is a group of practitioners all working to create systemic change to raise learning levels.
-Run on an invited basis, the group provides a space for sharing lessons from implementation in order to overcome challenges and drive learning improvements together.
+The RISE Community of Practice is a group of individuals and organisations working to create systemic change to raise children’s learning levels.
+It provides a space for sharing lessons from implementation to overcome the global learning crisis and drive learning improvements together.

-As a community, the group gathers 2-3 times per year to discuss critical themes in education.
-It is also a space for all members to network, share, and contribute through their collective experiences on the road to raising learning levels for all.
+The community gathers 2-3 times per year to discuss critical themes in global education.
+It is also a space for members to network, share, and contribute through their collective experiences on the road to raising learning levels for all.

 Why convene a Community of Practice and what are its goals?

-The Community of Practice workshops also demonstrate the power of the exciting conversations that happen when a widely varied group of on-the-ground experts in education meet to share their knowledge and draw connections between their experiences.
-It is this thought-provoking discourse informed by real practice that, we believe, allows us to break new ground in our efforts to improve learning levels worldwide.
+The Community of Practice workshops also demonstrate the power of conversations that happen when a widely varied group of on-the-ground experts in education meet to share their knowledge and draw connections between their experiences.
+It is the opportunity for this thought-provoking discourse informed by real practice that the Community of Practice endeavours to create, allowing the community to break new ground in its efforts to improve learning worldwide.